bmcorser/git-tags-py/test/playground/README.rst

 ---------------------
 Since releases are bound to Git commits, it is not possible create more than one release for any given commit unless releasing under an alias.
-The ``touch.sh`` script will create a new commit for the passed package(s), allowing a new release to be cut.
+The ``./touch`` script will create a new commit for the passed package(s), allowing a new release to be cut.
 Usage example:

 .. code-block:: plain

-    $ ./touch.sh pkg-a
+    $ ./touch pkg-a
     [master 25761f8] Commit on Mon  4 May 2015 00:36:31 BST
      1 file changed, 1 insertion(+), 1 deletion(-)